 But given the state of customer service, that's certainly easier than done.

 Traditional methods are not enough anymore to satisfy the high-demand for innovative customer experiences.
-As Steve's workshop demonstrated, innovative initiatives start with an Outside-In approach that identifies business challenges from customers’ unmet needs.
+If companies want to be truly successful, they must start with an Outside-In approach that identifies business challenges from customers’ unmet needs.

-Companies of all sizes are managing to embrace the Outside-In approach, but Steve says these three have been radical adapters and great examples for transforming any business.
+Companies of all sizes are managing to embrace the Outside-In approach, but Towers says these three have been radical adapters and great examples for transforming any business.

 1. General Motors' KPI balance shift